 Maxi Pads – Buy the big ones.
 After a vaginal birth there’s a lot of bleeding and shedding of the uterine lining.
 Large absorbent maxi pads are ideal for at least the first few days.
 You may also want to make padsicles that will offer some cool relief for your sore bottom.

-Sitz Bath – Your bottom will most likely be sore and a sitz bath will over some relief down there.
+Sitz Bath – Your bottom will most likely be sore and a sitz bath will offer some relief down there.
 I really like the WishGarden AfterBirth Sitz Baths.
 Sitz baths are also great for hemorrhoids.

 Peri Bottle – I always had some tearing down there that needed to heal after childbirth and a peri bottle filled with warm water helped ease the burning when I needed to use the bathroom.
 Some people prefer the angled head of the Fridababy Fridet Mom Washer.